hongshuochen/2021Spring-EE599-HW4/README.md

 ## Question 2 (30 Points.
 Medium)

-In this question, we will write a few recursive functions to *measure* a given binary tree.
+In this question, we will write a few recursive functions on a given binary tree.
 The definition of ```TreeNode``` could be found in ```cpplib.h```.

 - Given a binary tree, find its total number of nodes.
-- Given a binary tree, find the sum of numbers from all its nodes.
+- Given a binary tree of integers, find the sum of numbers from all of its nodes.
 - Given a binary tree, find its maximum depth.
-The maximum depth is defined as the number of nodes along the longest path from the root node down to the farthest leaf node.
+  - The maximum depth is defined as the number of nodes along the longest path from the root node down to the farthest leaf node.

   Example:
   Input: